GSA/digitalgov.gov/content/posts/2018/07/2018-07-17-experiments-in-tweaking-agile-for-ux.md

 ## Experiment #4: Actually Incorporating Retrospective Learnings

 We spent time as a team doing thoughtful and honest retrospectives, but often our insights sat in a document and never got incorporated into our next sprint.
-We asked ourselves how we could prevent our learnings from get lost.
+We asked ourselves how we could prevent our learnings from getting lost.

 We decided to try a few things, starting with incorporating one new experiment each sprint.
 We looked through our past retrospectives to pinpoint where we had already identified opportunities.
 We brainstormed to figure out how to address our weaknesses with a new experiment.
 It was a positive and proactive approach the entire team could buy into.

 Whether or not we decided to experiment based on a past retrospective, we started reviewing our old retrospectives during a sprint close.
-Reviewing our retrospectives more regularly helped us understand the difference between slight annoyances during a particular sprint versus an ongoing pattern we needed to address.
+Reviewing our retrospectives more regularly helped us understand the difference between slight annoyances during a particular sprint, versus an ongoing pattern we needed to address.

 We also incorporated thanking each other.
 In addition to reflecting on the previous sprint, we wrapped up our final retrospective of the process by thanking one person for something they did on the project that was meaningful.
 By making learnings personal, they also become more memorable.

----

 _We are interested in hearing the challenges you have had in incorporating [agile](https://digital.gov/tag/agile/) and [UX](https://digital.gov/categories/ux/) into your process.
 What experiments have you tried?
 What has worked well and what has failed?
 Use the email link below to let us know.
 If you have a **.gov** or **.mil** email address, you can also join the [User Experience Community of Practice](https://digital.gov/communities/user-experience/)._